AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

+Because giving AI final decision rights is potentially problematic, why would firms not just give their workers AI recommendations?
+The results above highlight two potential reasons why.
+First, humans can have difficulty exercising appropriate discretion when given AI recommendations, either by taking AI recommendations when they should not or by ignoring them when they should not.
+For example, AI guidance can be systematically ignored due to overconfidence or adopted due to under-confidence (\cite{caplin2024calibration}).
+The second reason why firms might consider AI oversight instead is because a final decision has to be made quickly, and incorporating AI recommendations into decision-making can be time consuming.

+With AI oversight, discretion, a prominent force in algorithmic recommendation systems, no longer plays a major role.
+However, it introduces new behavioral forces into play, such as shame, pride, embarrassment, and stress.
 Because of this connection, we contribute to the literature on social image and peer effects (\cite{Bursztyn2017}) by showing that the cost of being corrected in public can overpower the potential incentive to free ride on technology. \textcite{Butera2022} present a novel methodology for measuring the welfare effects of shame and pride in various experimental scenarios.
-In our work, recover what we interpret to be a lower bound for the psychological costs of due to being overruled by AI, and we feel that shame is a likely component of these costs.
-To recover these costs, we implement a model of rational inattention adapted for AI oversight and estimate the psychological costs of due to being overruled by AI for both Type I and Type II errors.
+In our work, we estimate a lower bound for the psychological costs of being overruled by AI, and we feel that shame and embarrassment are likely components of these costs.
 An interesting feature of our empirical context is that, with the introduction of AI oversight, one type of mistake became more controversial and led to a larger backlash, including complaints from players and fans.
-This introduced a change in the costs of different error types, which led to a decrease in the controversial mistake at the expense of increasing the less embarrassing one.
-This result aligns with recent findings by \textcite{Engelmann}, who, through lab experiments, demonstrated that anticipatory stress can impact performance in cognitive tasks.
+This introduced a change in the costs of different error types, which led to a decrease in the number of controversial mistakes at the expense of an increase in the number of less embarrassing ones.
+It is worth noting that Hawk-Eye decisions were available for television broadcasts both before and after the introduction of AI review, so this aspect of embarrassment does not change over the period we study.